magnusdv/pedbuildr/README.md

 - `extra`: The number of extra individuals allowed to connect the original individuals.
 (See further explanations below.)
-- `age`: A numerical age vector, or a character vector describing age inequalities.
+- `age`: A vector of numeric (relative) ages or age inequalities.
 For example, `age = c("A > B,C", "B > D")` excludes B and C as ancestors of A, and D as an ancestor of B (but no assumption is made for C vs. D).
-- `inferPO`: If TRUE, an initial stage of pairwise IBD estimation is done, in order to infer certain parent-child pairs, as well as certain non-parent-child pairs.
+- `inferPO`: When this is `TRUE`, an initial pairwise estimation step is done to infer high-confidence parent/child pairs, and also *non*-parent/child pairs.
 - `knownPO`: Known parent–offspring pairs.
+Note that these are *unordered* pairs, i.e., with no assumption on who is the parent and who is the child.
+(If this is known, use `age` to indicate it.)
 - `notPO`: Pairs known not to be parent–offspring.
-- `allKnown`: If TRUE, then `knownPO` is the complete list of parent–offspring pairs.
+- `allKnown`: If TRUE, then `knownPO` is taken to be the complete list of parent–offspring pairs.
 - `noChildren`: Individuals known to have no children.
 - `maxInbreeding`: The highest permitted inbreeding coefficient in the pedigree.
 By default this is set to 1/16, which is appropriate for